adamschmideg/lambdebug/README.md

     > (use 'lambdebug)
     > (debug '(+ 42 69))

-For more details, visits the [lambdebug site](http://lambdebug.github.com).
+For more details, visit the [lambdebug site](http://lambdebug.github.com).